MII-IS/SE25/README.md

 2.  **Manual Control:** The user manually controls the individual joints of the robotic arm in real-time via the control interface.

-3.  **Automated Path Execution:** The user defines a sequence of target poses, and the system calculates and executes a smooth trajectory for the robot to follow.
+3.  **Automated Path Execution:** The user defines a sequence of joint movements, and the system executes accordingly.

-4.  **Fault Detection and Response:** The system detects a collision in the simulation, immediately halts the robot's motion, and notifies the user.